JustSadSock/5x5/README.md

 If the page manages to reconnect, you will see **«Переподключено, повторный вход…»** and the client will automatically recreate or rejoin the last room.

 When your opponent leaves the room you will now see a popup with options to return to the online menu or immediately create a new room.
 Leaving the online menu (including via the **В меню** button) calls `exitOnlineMode()` which sets the game back to offline mode, resets the room state with `resetRoomState()` and shows the main screen.
 Exiting the online screen or reloading the page also clears `isOnline` and `playerIndex`.

+## Replays and video export

+After a match a **Replay** button appears on the scoreboard.
+Clicking it opens a full-screen overlay where you can watch the recorded round.
+The pause button and seek bar let you step through each action, while the numbered buttons adjust the playback speed from 1× to 5×.
+To keep a copy of the match press **Save** and the browser will export the replay as a WebM video.
+Use **Close** to return to the game.